John Rebukes the Crowds

 And he answered them, “Whoever has two tunics is to share with him who has none, and whoever has food is to do likewise.”
 (Luke 3:11)

-The answer is simple; we all people with dignity, empathy, and love.
+The answer is simple; treat all people with dignity, empathy, and love.
 When Jesus returns he will be expecting that His followers had obeyed the words of John.

 “Then the King will say to those on his right, ‘Come, you who are blessed by my Father; take your inheritance, the kingdom prepared for you since the creation of the world.
 35 For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink, I was a stranger and you invited me in, 36 I needed clothes and you clothed me, I was sick and you looked after me, I was in prison and you came to visit me.’
 (Matthew 25:34-36)